Mxia09/attack-on-python/journals/max_wang.md

 Tuesday July 18th, 2023:
 Finished testing of battle-test and the React components.
 Now beginning to write the components into the actual project, and hooking the back-end into the game.

+July 19th-July 25th, 2023:
+Finally managed to get a working rendition of battle-test into the project.
+Created a few custom hooks for the game dialogue, fetching the question objects from the api/questions/{question_id} endpoint, got the overall game to work. just need to spend more time polishing up and adding some Quality of Life mechanics/functions.